apache/gravitino/docs/docker-image-details.md

 ### Trino image

 Changelog
+- apache/gravitino-playground:trino-435-gravitino-0.6.1-incubating
+  - Use Gravitino release 0.6.1 Dockerfile to build the image.

 - apache/gravitino-playground:trino-435-gravitino-0.6.0-incubating (Switch to Apache official DockerHub repository)
   - Use Gravitino release 0.6.0 Dockerfile to build the image.